Company formation in the Czech Republic

 • Criminal record extract for each company member.

-What types of companies exist in the Czech Republic?
+Types of companies that exist in the Czech Republic

 In the Czech Republic, entrepreneurs can choose from a variety of forms of legal entities for doing business, each of which has its own peculiarities, requirements to the founding capital, management structure and taxation.
 This gives the opportunity to choose the most suitable option based on the specifics of the business, plans for its development and strategy to minimise tax deductions.
 In this article we will look at the main types of companies that can be registered in the Czech Republic.